Israel-Tanjiro/Sapphire_G4CMP/README.md

 ```
 Your plot will look like
 for 0 0 1 0 Miller Orientation .
+We do not include the analysis for Longitudinal Phonons due to they does not  concentrate too much along certain directions of the crystal.<br>

 # Phonon Caustic Plots
 ![Alt text of the image](https://github.com/Israel-Tanjiro/Sapphire_G4CMP/blob/main/Sapphire_Phonon.png)

 # Adding New Materials